-In the color wheel shown here, orange and blue are complementary colors.
-If you wanted to draw something blue using this method of drawing, you’d begin by drawing the under drawing in shades of orange.
+In the color wheel shown here, I’ve circled two complements; red and green.
+If you wanted to draw something green using this method of drawing, you’d begin by drawing the under drawing in shades of red.

-The drawing, Green Pastures, was drawn with a complementary under drawing.
-This is the finished under drawing.
-The under drawing looks almost like a finished drawing, but in complementary colors.
+The drawing, Green Pastures, was drawn over a complementary under drawing.
+The illustration below shows the finished under drawing (top) and the finished drawing.

 Tips for Using the Complementary Drawing Method